 Speaker Placement, Imaging and Soundstage (2 Channel)

-Hey everyone, today we’re going to quickly talk about speaker set up and listening.
+Today we’re going to quickly talk about home theater speaker set up and listening.
 It’s important to realize that other than your speakers, the most important thing determining musical quality is where you place your speakers, and your seating position in relation to those speakers.
 Sadly, with little commercial interest to defend the crucial role speaker placement plays, this subject is often neglected… So, with that being said, let’s talk about it a bit!

 If you have a newer receiver with some type of auto room set up and calibration setting, you are off to a good start, but correct speaker placement will only further enhance that for the best performance.